SummaryRead the full fact sheet

 Head lice facts

-A female louse will lay between three to eight eggs (nits) per day on the hair.
-The eggs are attached to the hair fibres within 1.5 cm of the scalp, and rely on warmth from the head to hatch.
+A female louse lays 3 to 8 eggs (nits) per day.
+The eggs are firmly attached to the hair fibres, within 1.5 cm of the scalp, and rely on warmth from the head to hatch.
 Head lice do not have wings or jumping legs, so they cannot fly or jump from head to head.
 They can only crawl.

-The itchiness may not disappear immediately after treatment.
-Persistent itch is not a reason to repeat the treatment.
+Itchiness may not disappear immediately after treatment.
+Persistent itch without evidence of persistent infection is not a reason to repeat the treatment.
+There are other reasons why your scalp might feel itchy.

 Finding head lice